Lexicon & Etymology

 Witch - Gwrach

-The word gwrach (pronounced close to ‘gwrahkh’) in Welsh means ‘witch’ or ‘hag’; in fact, the concept of the ‘witch’ or ‘hag’ is central to Welsh folklore, mythology and cultural...
+The word gwrach (pronounce "gwrach" as "goo-rach", with a guttural "ch" like in Scottish "loch") in Welsh means ‘witch’ or ‘hag’.
+In fact, the concept of the ‘witch’ or ‘hag’ is central...

 Halloween - Calan Gaeaf